..1 THE SEARCH FOR LIFE IN THE UNIVERSE 2015 - Time

 14 COSMIC ADVENTURE 1998 - Bob Berman

 Bob Berman is my favorite astronomer, and his books are always interesting.
 "Cosmic Adventure" comprises 26 essays exploring topics ranging from the moon to terraforming Mars to cosmology to relativity.
 Berman's store of knowledge is staggering!
 How can a guy know so much?
 He shows contempt for the International Astronomical Union.
 That Berman is close to my age makes it easy to relate to his writing.
-His books are full of wit and humor.

 15 ECLIPSE!
 1997 - Philip Harrington

 Harrington prepares us for the Great American Eclipse.
 The moon's shadow will come out of the Pacific Ocean.
 It will touch down in Oregon.
 It will cut diagonally across the country and pass over Jackson, Wyoming.
 I have been to Grand Teton National Park, otherwise I might consider viewing the eclipse there.
 The shadow will race through Nebraska to Missouri, then cut across the southern tip of Illinois to Kentucky.
 For me, the best place to see the eclipse is Lebanon, Tennessee, where there will be 2 minutes, 35 seconds of totality.
-Totality will be seen in the Great Smoky Mountains National Park and in South Carolina before going into the Atlantic Ocean.
+Totality can be seen in the Great Smoky Mountains National Park and in South Carolina before passing into the Atlantic Ocean.

 16 THE WHOLE SHEBANG 1997 - Timothy Ferris